kracoma2-art/Kathleen-Racoma-FIN321/Stage 2-Spec.md

 ## 2. Inputs (Known Variables)

-Create a clean, professional input table.
-This will become the foundation for your spreadsheet and future AI prompts.

 | Variable | Description | Unit | Example | Source |
 |-----------|-------------|------|----------|--------|
 | `FC_AMT` | Foreign-currency receivable | EUR | 1,200,000 | Company data |